ibm-cloud-docs/ContinuousDelivery/toolchains_post_upgrade.md

 ### My JazzHub project was associated with the UK region, but my toolchain is in the US South region.
 How will this work?
 {: #faq_region}

 Projects at hub.jazz.net and toolchains are both hosted in the US South region.
 If your project was configured to deploy apps to a different region, such as the UK region, it will still deploy apps to that region after it is upgraded to a toolchain.
-Therefore, nothing is really changing with respect to where the data is hosted.
+Therefore, nothing is really changing about where the data is hosted.
 Toolchains will be available in more regions in the future.

 ### What happened to my work items and dashboards in Track &amp; Plan after the upgrade?
 {: #faq_tp}